-While we wait for further signs of the power players of late capitalism gone wrong, here’s everything we know so far about season three of Succession:
+We finally have a teaser trailer, which gives us a glimpse at the fallout that season two's dramatic finale produced.
+While we wait for further signs of the power players of late capitalism gone wrong, here’s everything we know so far about season three of Succession.

-In fact, things are looking good for the return of the Roys in 2021.
-A fact first teased by an HBO Max trailer, which includes Succession among the shows set to air before 2022.
+The Roys will return in Autumn 2021.
+The fact that the show would return this year was first teased by an HBO Max trailer.
 It was then confirmed by HBO's chief content officer, Casey Bloys, who told Deadline that so long as we get something like a "normal world", Succession season 3 will return in Q4 of 2021.

-What a cliffhanger to leave us on for OVER A YEAR.
 To get you up to speed: Waystar Royco was very publicly going down, thanks to the dodgy dealings over at Tom’s theme park and cruise department, and Logan (Brian Cox) wanted a blood sacrifice.
 His choice?
-Meat puppet Tom (Matthew Macfadyen) - but then Shiv (Sarah Snooks) begged Logan to save her husband (and their floundering marriage).
+Meat puppet Tom (Matthew Macfadyen), or until Shiv (Sarah Snooks) begged Logan to save her husband (and their floundering marriage).
 He moves on to Kendall, who owed him his literal life after daddy managed to make the whole accidentally-murdering-a-bartender thing go away.

 Kendall was goaded by his dad that he had “no killer instinct”, then was pushed into a press conference.
 Just as we all thought he was going to roll over for Logan, he dropped the bomb.
-Branding his father “a malignant presence, a bully and a liar”, we then saw Cousin Greg (Nicholas Braun) on the sidelines, clutching those incriminating emails that he swore he’d burned with Tom (Matthew McFadyen).
-He’s the outside contender for the eponymous succession, in our eyes.
+Branding his father “a malignant presence, a bully and a liar”, we then saw Cousin Greg (Nicholas Braun) on the sidelines, clutching those incriminating emails that he swore he’d burned).

 You might have missed a couple of beats in the season two finale: Logan smiling when Kendall did his mic-drop announcement, which seems to suggest that the patriarch finally realised Kenny was as vindictive as he needed to be as a CEO – and the rightful heir to the company?
 More importantly, what’s his retaliation going to be?